Contis General Terms of Service

 A "Plutus Card" is a Visa debit card that is linked to your Plutus account.
 It can be used worldwide wherever Visa is accepted.
 It can be used online, in shops, over the phone or to withdraw cash from an ATM.
 It is the easiest way to access money in your Plutus account.

-As the card is directly linked to your Plutus account, you can spend the available balance in your account; before making transfers or using your card, do ensure there are enough funds in your Plutus account.
+As the card is directly linked to your Plutus account, you can only spend the available balance in your account; before using your card, do ensure there are enough funds in your Plutus account.
 Monies in the Plutus Account are not bank deposits and do not earn interest.

 3. Who can apply for a Plutus Account and Debit card?